Rumbie-Mudzie7/Capstone-Html-and-Css-Project/README.md

 # Capstone-Html-and-Css-Project
-The Capstone project is mainly a combined effort of the Html and CSS, not excluding Bootstrap, concepts that have been acquired through the learning process.
+The Capstone project is mainly a combined effort of the Html and CSS, not excluding Bootstrap, concepts that have been acquired through the Microverse main HTML and CSS learning curriculum.
+UI and UX design skills have been demonstrated in the visual appearance of the site through usage of the Flexbox property and basic layout of each page in the project.
+The online-shop for electronics project resembles a real-world model of a physical casual shoes retail outlet.
+This project consists of three pages:

+- Home page(main page)
+- Purchase Lists page (about and sales projection page)
+- Search Results page (price and item search area)

 ## Screenshot